MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ### Verify app

-While the sample app is deployed and running on both clusters, the primary cluster acts as the active cluster and handles all user requests due to its higher priority configured in your Traffic Manager profile.
+While the sample app is deployed and running on both clusters, the primary cluster acts as the active cluster and handles all user requests.
+This is due to its higher priority configuration in your Traffic Manager profile.

-Open the DNS name of your Azure Traffic Manager profile in a new tab of the browser, appending with the context root */weblogic-cafe* of the deployed app, for example, `http://tmprofile-ejb120623.trafficmanager.net/weblogic-cafe`.
+Open the DNS name of your Azure Traffic Manager profile in a new tab of the browser, appending the context root */weblogic-cafe* of the deployed app, for example, `http://tmprofile-ejb120623.trafficmanager.net/weblogic-cafe`.
 Create a new coffee with name and price (for example, *Coffee 1* with price *10*), which is persisted into both application data table and session table of the database.
 You should see the similar UI of the sample app:

 :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::